 |Peanut Butter & Jam Sandwiches||Burgers|

 We packed everything in my little car, we even brought our bikes and started our journey down to Southern Alberta to Dinosaur Provincial Park (UNESCO World Heritage Site).
-I love it there; the landscape is so different with canyons and hoodoos.
+I love it there; the landscape is so different from canyons and hoodoos.
 We were testing our new tent for the first time, which we bought with the proceeds from our garage sale and we’re very happy with our purchase; especially Dave who now doesn’t have to sleep diagonally to fit.

 Three days later we moved on to Cypress Hills Interprovincial Park and for one glorious night, we had a campground all to ourselves.
 It was quite amazing.
 There was also a somewhat hard-core 9 km bike ride up, up, up to an amazing view and down, down, down a root studded single-track trail.